 The server also proved to be reliable.
-During my two weeks of intensive testing with lots of stressful anecdotal tests, including data migrations and RAID rebuilds, the server didn’t have any problem at all.
-Everything worked as intended.
-By the way, the server also had shorter RAID rebuild time compared to the DS218+.
+During my initial two weeks of intensive testing with lots of stressful anecdotal tests, including data migrations and RAID rebuilds, the server didn’t have any problem at all.

 Not everyone needs the Synology DS1618+, but those having tried it will like want it.
 It’s a spacious, reliable, and robust NAS server that will provide you with all the storage you need for a long time.
 Keep in mind that the server is not perfect.
 For example, I’d love to see the following: